mindspore-ai/docs/resource/api_mapping/Uniform_en.md

 PyTorch: The upper and lower bounds of uniform distribution are specified by parameters `a` and `b`, i.e. U(-a, b).

-MindSpore：It only uses one parameter to specify a uniformly distributed range, i.e. U(-scale, scale).
+MindSpore：It only uses one parameter to specify a uniformly distributed range, i.e. U(-scale, scale) and update-in-place for the input.

 ## Code Example